 - Take a self-guided walking tour.
-The Nashville Historical Commission publishes a number of brochures you can download that give you free walking tours of the downtown and driving tours of greater Nashville.
+Nashville Sites publishes a number of guides to download that give you free walking tours of the downtown and driving tours of greater Nashville.

 - Eat a Goo Goo.
 A Nashville original, the Goo Goo Cluster is a candy bar.
 There is a store dedicated to all things Goo Goo at 116 3rd Avenue South.